vladfeigin/llm-agents-evaluation/README.md

 ## Intro

-When developing LLM-based applications, common questions include:
+When developing LLM-based agents, common frequently asked questions are:

-1. How to evaluate their quality?
+- How to evaluate agents quality?
-2. How to monitor them?
+- How to monitor them?
-3. How to find the best model parameters and prompts?
+- How to find the best model parameters and prompts?

 This project offers a comprehensive framework, grounded in real-world production experience, for the evaluation and monitoring of LLM Agents.

 ## Project Description

-This project demonstrates the methodology of developing and evaluating LLM-based applications.
+This project provides the framework of developing and evaluating LLM-based applications.
 It includes a conversational bot, the RAG Agent, which allows users to ask questions about their documents.
 The RAG Agent serves as an example of an LLM agent being evaluated.
 The project showcases effective methods for monitoring and evaluating LLM-based applications, with a strong emphasis on robust evaluation techniques.

 ### Project Structure And Modules